smn06/Predict-the-Collision-and-Save-the-Earth/README.md

 ## Notes
 - All the dataset visualization performed using Autoviz
 - All the evaluation score performed using confusion matrix and yellowbrick classification report
+- Packages are built into the dist folder

 ## Snaps
 ![Heatmap](./reports/figures/heatmap.png)